MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize-quick-ref.md

 <a id="area-path" />

-## Area paths, product teams, and portfolio management
+## Area paths and product teams, and portfolio management

 Area paths are used to group work items by product, feature, or business areas and to support teams responsible for work assigned to those areas.
 You can define a hierarchical set of area paths or a flat set.
 Typically, you define a hierarchical set of area paths when you want to support a business hierarchy that wants to track progress of several teams.